JanssenProject/jans/docs/admin/integration/passport-js.md

 # How does a passport pass user data securely to the Janssen server?

-In the below flow diagram you can see how the passport encrypts and sign the user data and pass it to the Janssen server.
+In the below flow diagram you can see how the passport-js project encrypts and sign the user data and pass it to the Janssen server.

 On the Janssen server side the verification of jwt, decryption of data, add/update user into LDAP, and authenticate user, all these things happen in [Passport Social authentication script](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/code/node/jans-passport/passport-social-jans-script.py).
 You can check logic and flow in [the script](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/code/node/jans-passport/passport-social-jans-script.py).